git/git.github.io/rev_news/drafts/edition-86.md

 + [Use Git tactically](https://stackoverflow.blog/2022/04/06/use-git-tactically/):
   How you can use micro-commits to effectively apply the [Strangler Fig pattern](https://martinfowler.com/bliki/StranglerFigApplication.html), by Mark Seeman on The Overflow (Stack Overflow blog).
++ [The Programmer's Brain](https://www.infoq.com/presentations/reading-code/) Why we should be taught to 'read code'.

 __Git tools and sites__